WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS WHITE FLOWERS CONTACT US

-Erigerons, commonly called "Daisies" or "Fleabanes", are a large and complex genus.
-This web site shows 24 of the 48 species in the Four Corners area; there are 130 species in North America and 200 world-wide.
+Erigerons, commonly called "Daisies" or "Fleabanes", are a large and complex genus with over 173 species in North America.
+This website shows 28 of the 48 species in the Four Corners area.
+(Other large genera in North America are Astragalus (350 species, 31 on this website), Penstemon (250 species, 22 on this website), and Eriogonum (250 species, 16 on this website).

-Erigerons have yellow disk flowers and numerous narrow ray flowers that are white, pink, or purple (but not yellow).
-They grow from the semi-desert to the subalpine regions and although a few are uncommon, most are very common.
+Erigerons grow from the semi-desert to the alpine and although a few are uncommon, most are quite common.

 In 1753 Linnaeus gave the genus its name from the Greek "eri" ("early") + "geron" ("old man", as in "geriatrics", the study of old age processes and problems).
 Perhaps the Greek name refers to characteristics of some now unknown plant or perhaps it refers to the early flowering of many species and to the bristly pappus of the developing seed, or perhaps to the puffy, grizzled appearance of the mature seed head.